The best influencer marketing campaigns aren't done in a day. Here's your fail-proof guide to planning your influencer campaign.

 The next thing to do to set your campaign up for success is to define the results you need.

-Your Most Important KPI Will Determine the Most Effective Strategy for Your Campaign (Week 1)
+Your Top Marketing KPI Will Determine the Type of Influencer Campaign You Do (Week 1)

-Determining your most-important KPI will help determine the content and, even the influencer that you work with.
+Choosing one KPI to prioritize most will help determine the content and even the influencer that you work with.
 In other words, what is the most important outcome of this campaign?
 What final action do you need your audience to take?

 Different KPIs translate into different audience actions.
-For example, if you told us, “I want to drive 40,000 app installs,” we’d recommend a portfolio approach to test influencers, audiences with a strong CTA messaging.
+For example, if you told us, “I want to drive 40,000 app installs,” we’d recommend a portfolio approach to test various influencers' audiences paired with a strong CTA.

 Below are the general metrics for KPIs.
 See the full article on how KPIs translate to audience outcomes.